Strategies for Enforcement

 downstream.

-- Identifying an enforcement area with each ramp meter to provide a safe observation
+- Indentifying an enforcement area with each ramp meter to provide a safe observation point from

-point from which officers can monitor the meters and issue citations without impacting
+which officers can monitor the ramp meters and issue citations without impacting ramp traffic.

 - Coordinating an enforcement schedule.